netsec-ethz/geopki/README.md

 #### Quick Copy&Paste

-If everything was setup, run these commands to start the server:
+If everything is set up, run these commands to start the geo map server:

 Terminal 1, Trillian: